zzmasoud/simple-crawler/README.md

 # simple-crawler
-simple web crawler to use in Digikala's black friday contest.
+Simple web crawler to use in Digikala's black friday contest.

 # The contest